Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization as a growth process for Kuramoto coupling ( )

 \subsection{Dynamics of synchronization}

-To shed light on the phenomenology underlying this super-rough scaling, in Fig.~\ref{FigTrajdelta0K40} we show a representative trajectory.
-See file S1 at Ref.\ \cite{suppl} for a movie of the full dynamics.
-Specifically, in Fig.~\ref{FigTrajdelta0K40} we show the phases $\phi_i$ (left panel) and instantaneous frequencies $d\phi_i/d t$ (right panel) as functions of time in one realization included in the averaging of the structure factor displayed in Fig.~\ref{figSkdelta0K40}.
-Different colors correspond to different times, with darker colors indicating earlier times and lighter colors later times.
-At the initial time considered ($t=200$) we find a configuration where important differences in the instantaneous frequencies exist (partly due to the differences in intrinsic frequencies, partly to the coupling to the neighboring oscillators).
+To shed light on the phenomenology underlying this super-rough scaling, in Fig.~\ref{FigTrajdelta0K40} we show a representative trajectory (see file S1 within the Supplemental Material \cite{suppl} for a movie).
+Specifically, we show the phases $\phi_i$ (left panel) and instantaneous frequencies $d\phi_i/d t$ (right panel) as functions of time, with darker colors indicating earlier times and lighter colors later times.
+At the initial time considered ($t=200$) we find a configuration where important differences in the instantaneous frequencies exist.
 These differences lead to oscillators evolving at different rates, so that the `interface' becomes rougher.
 As a result of this roughening, however, there is a progressive reduction of the differences in the instantaneous frequencies, which eventually leads to a synchronous dynamics.

-The evolution appears to be quite modest and slow compared to what we will see in the next section for $\delta \neq 0$, in the sense that, apart from slight rearrangements of the slopes, the main motion is a uniform displacement at the average frequency $\omega^\text{eff}$ that is eventually attained by all the oscillators.
+The evolution appears to be quite modest and slow, in the sense that, apart from slight rearrangements of the slopes, the main motion is a uniform displacement at the average frequency $\omega^\text{eff}$ that is eventually attained by all the oscillators.
 Indeed, if one performs the space average of Eq.~(\ref{eq6}), due to the periodic boundary conditions and to the fact that the mean intrinsinc frequency $\langle \omega \rangle$ is zero, one obtains a vanishing interface velocity.
 For time-dependent noise, this is a standard feature of EW surface growth \cite{barabasi}.
 At the discrete level, from Eq.~(\ref{eqsimodd}) we obtain, after a slight manipulation of the indices,

 The odd symmetry of the function $\Gamma(\Delta \phi) = \sin(\Delta \phi)$ makes the coupling term vanish in Eq.\ (\ref{meanfreqodd}).
 If the system is sufficiently large, the average instantaneous frequency becomes zero, $\overline{\frac{d \phi_i}{dt} } = \overline{\omega_i} \approx \langle \omega \rangle = 0$, by the law of large numbers.